timmytwen/doctest/docs/processing/mapcn.md

     return -1
 ```

-And this can be mapped to variants as before:
+And this can be mapped to variants filtered and extracted from [extract variants](extractvariant.md):

 ```python
 def read_annovar_snp(ssm_file, segments, gender):